tarjxvf/metasmc/doc/README.md

 Format of read profile
 ----------------------

 A read profile begin by two lines of header.
 The first line is the path to FASTA file containing reference genome, followed by the 0-based index of chromosome in the file.
 The second line begin with a number of subpopulations, followed by number of fragments of each subpopulation.
 The numbers are separated by ','.
-The header is followed by $n$ lines describing fragments.
+The header is followed by $n$ lines of fragment descriptor, where $n$ is the number of fragments.
 Each line consists of fields separated by TAB characters.
-The first field is fragment id,the second is subpopulation number from which the fragment is sampled.
-The following two fields are start position and end position of this fragment.
-The next field is the number of reads $m$ contained by this fragment.
-This is followed by $m$ pairs of fields describing start and end position of each read.
+The first field of fragment descriptor is fragment id and the second is subpopulation number from which the fragment is sampled.
+The following two fields are start position and end position of the fragment.
+The next is the number of nonoverlapping sequenced segments of the fragment, followed by start and end position of these segments.
+The fields of fragment descriptor are separated by TAB characters.

 The following is a profile of 15 reads.
-All fragments contains only one read with position the same as that of the fragment.
+All fragments contains only one sequenced segment with position the same as that of the fragment.
 All reads are sampled from the same subpopulation.

 ```